barbazul/1kfa/mod_guide_gm.md

 In that spirit, you are invited to visit [https://www.1kfa.com/examples](https://www.1kfa.com/examples).
 There, you will see examples
-of 1kFA being played.
-For all the author's attempt to make this document clear, brief, and unambiguous, those examples may do a better job of conveying just what 1kFA is and how it is played.
+of the game being played.
+For all the author's attempt to make this document clear, brief, and unambiguous, those examples may do a better job of conveying just what the game is and how it is played.

 # The Pitch

-If you're reading this, then you likely want to play 1kFA with your friends, but there's lots of other games out there, so what can you say to bring your friends to the table around *this* game?
+If you're reading this, then you likely want to play A Thousand Faces of Adventure with your friends, but there's lots of other games out there, so what can you say to bring your friends to the table around *this* game?

-Here are some things that make 1kFA special.
+Here are some things that make A Thousand Faces of Adventure special.
 You know your friends best, so, as you look at this list, think about what they like and dislike and what they seek from their gaming experience.

  * The Hero's Journey - like the stories told in blockbuster movies, your friends will play protagonists who must face adversity to transform